akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 * `modelGeometry`: array of model geometry.
 Each element of the array has the following members:
 	* `type`: the name of the geometry type, such as "obj" or "gltf".
 If omitted, the type is inferred from the path extension.
 	* `path`: the path to the geometry.
-	* `vertexFormat`: array of vertex attributes defining the vertex format.
-Each element of the array has the following members:
+	* `vertexFormat`: 2D array of vertex attributes defining the vertex format.
+There may be up to four outer array elements, corresponding to the vertex streams, with the inner arrays defining the vertex elements in the string.
+Each element of the inner array has the following members:
 		* `attrib`: the attribute.
 This can either be an enum value from `dsVertexAttrib`, removing the type prefix, or the integer for the attribute.
 		* `format`: the attribute format.
 See the `dsGfxFormat` enum for values, removing the type prefix.
 Only the "standard" formats may be used.
 		* `decoration`: the decoration for the format.
 See the `dsGfxFormat` enum for values,